JulienRemy/PSyclone/doc/autodiff/user_guide/reverse_mode.rst

 .. _reversal_schedules:

 Reversal schedules
 ------------------

+Reversal schedules (see :footcite:t:`griewank-walther` chapter 12.2, p.265)
-Reversal schedules specify the way a transformed routine may call other transformed routines.
+specify the way a transformed routine may call other transformed routines.
 They are implemented as 3 subclasses of ``ADReversalSchedule``.